raspberrypilearning/video-dance/en/step_3.md

 [[[generic-scratch3-add-music-extension]]]

 --- task ---
 Create a new variable called `beats`{:class="block3variables"}.
-It can be set to `1`{:class="block3variables"} to begine with.
+It can be set to `1`{:class="block3variables"} to begin with.
 This will be used to control the tempo of the drum beats.
 Then add a block to play a drum beat.

 ![dance sprite](images/dance_sprite.png)
 ```blocks3